-A beautiful coming-of-age novel by Karla Self.
+A beautiful novel by Karla Self.

 Available from your favorite bookseller.